oussrh/ROSE-LINK/ROADMAP.md

 | Automatic Updates | v1.2 | APT-based with rollback |
 | iOS/Android App | v2.0 | Native mobile experience |

----

-## Feedback

-Have feature requests or suggestions?
-Open an issue with:
-- Clear use case description
-- Expected behavior
-- Any technical considerations